librato/watchconf/README.md

 # Example Usage

-At Librato we're using [Zookeeper](http://zookeeper.apache.org/) to store configuration that we want to update on the fly and have watchconf notify our service, let's say we have a clustered service named ```WebService``` and we're storing our configuration in JSON in a znode named /services/webservice/config.
-First we need to create a POJO representation of our config, we'll call it ```WebServiceConfig```
+At Librato we're using [Zookeeper](http://zookeeper.apache.org/) to store configuration that we want to update on the fly and have watchconf notify our service.
+Say we have a clustered service named ```WebService``` and we're storing our configuration in JSON in a znode named `/services/webservice/config`.
+First we need to create a POJO representation of our config, in this case we have one named ```WebServiceConfig```.

 ```java
 public class WebServiceConfig {